zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(\bm{p}\\) points along the line from the negative to the positive charge.

 The moment of a dipole does not depend on its location, \\(\bm{r_0}\\).
 That is because it describes the displacement from the mean, which is relative by definition.
-That is easy to show by expressing the electric dipole moment in terms of the bound charge density:
+That is easy to show by expressing the electric dipole moment in terms of the bound (or, equivalently, polarization) charge density:

 $$ \tag{10.16}
 	\bm{p}(V, t)